RobinLinus/coins-legacy/notes/intermediate-hash.md

 ### Malleability of Proofs (THE SCHEME IS BROKEN!)
 To parse all outputs from a suffix the proof needs to tell us the position of the `outputs count` within the suffix.
-One might argue that this leaves too much room for malleability.
+This leaves too much room for malleability.
-A counterargument is that the verifier can check the consistency of the position by parsing all outputs and performing a sanity check on all values.
+One might argue that the verifier can check the consistency of the position by parsing all outputs and performing a sanity check on all values.
 Furthermore, proofs are relevant only in contexts where also the unlocking script is checked.
-Therefore, a maliciously crafted position could indeed craft some random outputs.
-Such outputs would contain random hashes or keys though.
+Therefore, a maliciously crafted position could indeed craft some random outputs, yet such outputs would contain random hashes or keys.
 An attacker would not be able to find a key pair which digests to such a random hash.
-Note that the problem is only relevant to non-standard outputs.
-All standard transactions have only outputs with standard formats like P2PK, P2SH.
-Thus, outputs of all standard transactions are obvious to parse because they have a fixed size.
+Furthermore, standard transactions have only outputs with standard formats like P2PK, P2SH.
+Outputs of all standard transactions are obvious to parse because they have a fixed size.
 We could accept proofs only for such outputs.

-Still there remains a standard option with a variable length: `OP_RETURN` outputs up to 40 bytes.
+Still there remains a standard output with a variable length: `OP_RETURN` followed by 40 arbitrary bytes.

 This is enough to craft malicious outputs that can be interpreted as:
 ```